rmohr/rmohr.github.com/_posts/2016-04-12-monitor-your-ovirt-datacenter-with-prometheus.md

 When visiting [http://localhost:9090/status](http://localhost:9090/status) you should see that Prometheus found all the hosts:
 <img src="{{ site.url }}/img/posts/prometheus-hosts-discovered.png" class="img-responsive" alt="Prometheus discovered all oVirt hosts">

-There are no metrics for Prometheus to collect there for now.
+There are no metrics for Prometheus to collect for now.
 Let's change that by installing `vdsm-prometheus` on the hosts.

 ### Install vdsm-prometheus on all hosts